 Additionally, sports betting operators are prohibited from offering a bonus bet to a person unless the winnings from a bet made with that bonus bet can be withdrawn immediately without being subject to a requirement that the account holder continue to bet with those winnings.

 In December 2017, Tabcorp Holdings Limited (Tabcorp) and Tatts Group Limited (Tatts) merged after receiving the approval of the Australian Competition Tribunal.

 Facing increasing regulatory costs and the greater competition posed by the merged entity that comprises Tabcorp and Tatts, who hold the exclusive right to offer retail wagering services across Australia, it is likely that many Australian licensed wagering operators will look to the international market for support, which is likely to result in further consolidation.
 This is evidenced by the acquisition in March 2018 of CrownBet and William Hill Australia by The Stars Group, which is listed on the Toronto Stock Exchange, and the acquisition in November 2018 of Australian wagering operator Neds by Ladbrokes Australia, whose parent company GVC Holdings is listed on the London Stock Exchange.
-More recently, in October 2019, Flutter Entertainment (which owns Sportsbet) announced its intention to merge with The Stars Group.
-This merger was considered by the ACCC, which granted informal approval of the merger in February 2020.
+More recently, in May 2020, Flutter Entertainment (which owns Sportsbet) merged with The Stars Group (which owned BetEasy).
+The merger of Flutter Entertainment and The Stars Group resulted in Sportsbet absorbing the BetEasy business.

-1 Jamie Nettleton is a partner and Shanna Protic Dib is a solicitor at Addisons.
+1 Jamie Nettleton is a partner and Shanna Protic Dib and Brodie Campbell are solicitors at Addisons.

 2 It is possible for the purchase of a product or service (at normal retail value) to be a condition of entry.